TheKikGen/USBMidiKliK4x4/README.md

 In that mode, all midi messages received on the selected MIDI IN jacks are broadcasted to jacks outputs (1 to 4) accordingly to the serial bits mask specified.
 If any USB midi event is received, the intelligent thru mode is stopped immediatly, and the standard routing is restored.
 The sysex message structure is the following :

     	F0 77 77 78 	<func id = 0x0E>
 			< (bits 4-7 = Midi In Jack 1-4) (bits 0-3 = midiMsg filter mask) >
 			<serial Midi out bit mask 1-F>
 			<n = nb of 15s periods, 0-127>
 	F7

+Midi Msg filter masks (can be combined but can't be zero) are :

+	b0 = channel Voice (0001)
+	b1 = system Common (0010)
+	b2=realTime        (0100)
+	b3=sysEx           (1000)

-Midi Msg filter masks (can be combined but can't be zero) are  b0 = channel Voice, b1 = system Common, b2=realTime, b3=sysEx; The delay is defined by a number of 15 seconds periods.
-The min/max period number is 1-127 (31 mn).
+The delay is defined by a number of 15 seconds periods.
+The min/max period number is 1/127 (31 mn).
 After that delay, Every events from the MIDI INPUT Jack #n will be routed to outputs jacks 1-4, accordingly with the serial targets mask.
-For example, to set the MIDI IN 3 jack to be the input, realtime msg only, 4 outputs, 2 mn delay (8 periods) :
+For example, to set the MIDI IN 3 (100) jack to be the input, realtime msg only, 4 outputs, 2 mn delay (8 periods) :

 	F0 77 77 78 0E 34 0F 08 F7

-## Define midi routing rules with internals SYSEX
+## Define midi routing rules

-You can change the behaviour of the routing from USB to serial, USB to USB, serial to USB, serial to serial.
+You can change the behaviour of the MIDI routing from MIDI USB to MIDI serial, USB to USB, serial to USB, serial to serial.
 2 routing tables are availables :

 - USB Cables IN (USB MIDI OUT considering the Host point of view) to any USB OUT (Host IN) cables and/or MIDI jacks OUT